Game-RL: Synthesizing Multimodal Verifiable Game Data to Boost VLMs' General Reasoning: Experiment details

-\paragraph{LoRA-based supervised fine-tuning} In this setup, Low-Rank Adaptation (LoRA)~\cite{hu2021loralowrankadaptationlarge} was applied to all linear layers of the language model.
+\textbf{LoRA-based supervised fine-tuning hyperparameters} In this setup, Low-Rank Adaptation (LoRA)~\cite{hu2021loralowrankadaptationlarge} was applied to all linear layers of the language model.
+We trained the model for one epoch.
 The rank was set to 16, with alpha set to 32.
 The learning rate was 5e-5, including a 3\% warm-up period followed by a constant rate.

+\textbf{GRPO-based reinforcement learning} In this setup, we conducted full-parameter fine-tuning of the language model while freezing the visual encoder and projection layers.
+We rollout 12 samples per questions.
+We trained the model for one epoch.
+The learning rate was 2e-7, with a 5\% warm-up.
+The clipping value $\epsilon$ was set to 0.2 and the KL-divergence coefficient $\beta$ was set to 0.04.
+More hyperparameters are listed in Table~\ref{tab:grpo_hyperparams}.